pydata/xarray/doc/why-xarray.rst

 pulling out arrays by name, it is possible to select or combine data along a dimension across all arrays simultaneously.
-Like a :py:class:`~pandas.DataFrame`, datasets facilitate array operations with heterogeneous data -- the difference is that the arrays in a dataset can not only have different data types, but can also have different numbers of dimensions.
+Like a :py:class:`~pandas.DataFrame`, datasets facilitate array operations with heterogeneous data -- the difference is that the arrays in a dataset can have not only different data types, but also different numbers of dimensions.

 This data model is borrowed from the netCDF_ file format, which also provides xarray with a natural and portable serialization format.
 NetCDF is very popular